 Many accident attorneys in the state of California are not specialists in limousine law.
-Also, they have no clue about the vast amount of legal issues that come along with it.
-These injury lawyers may not have the experience necessary in cases like this.
-Hence, they can leave a lot of money on the table for the clients.
+In fact, many SEO people copied our info so they could pretend the lawyers they work for get it.
+Also, these lawyers have no clue about the vast amount of legal issues that come along with transportation carrier laws.
+Hence, these injury lawyers don’t have the experience necessary in cases like this.
+So they can leave a lot of money on the table owed their clients.

 Ehline Law is different.
 Our head attorney, Michael Ehline had owned a limo business before he was an attorney.
 He not only knows the law codes and precedents but knows the business inside and out.
-He had to know it to comply with state and federal livery laws – a large advantage for any client facing such an injury.
+In fact, Michael was the personal driver for comedian Rodney Dangerfield.
+So he had to know it to comply with state and federal livery laws – a large advantage for any client facing such an injury.

-Limo companies and other common carriers have a higher duty of care beyond what a normal, non-licensed person would when driving a friend home.
+Limo companies and other common carriers have a higher duty of care.
+So they must go beyond what an average, non-licensed person would do when driving a friend home.
 These companies have a special duty to prevent issues, such as:

-- Motorcycle accidents, which can be caused by blind spots on a limo, causing severe injury or death to the cycle rider.
+- Motorcycle accidents can be caused by blind spots on a limo, causing severe injury or death to the cycle rider.

-- Bicycle accidents, which are very similar to motorcycle accidents and could also cause deglove injuries or amputation.
+- Bicycle accidents are very similar to motorcycle accidents.
+Also, they can cause deglove injuries or amputation.

-- Car accidents, as the sheet metal in a passenger car, can break apart and sliver in a collision with a massive limo.
-This can cut victims’ bodies in lacerations or cause passengers to be tossed out of the vehicle if not buckled.
+- Car accidents can cause sheet metal in a passenger car to break apart.
+In turn, this can sliver in a collision with a large limo.
+So this can cut victims’ bodies with lacerations.
+Also, it can cause passengers to be tossed out of the vehicle if not buckled.

-- Pedestrian accidents, with victims being hit in a crosswalk, leading to friction burns, road rash, or worse.
+- Pedestrian accidents with victims getting hit in a crosswalk can lead to friction burns, road rash, or worse.

-- Limo overcrowding accidents, as seen in more detail below.
-A too heavy vehicle with too many people inside can cause increased accidents.
+- Limo overcrowding accidents get seen in more detail below.
+But too heavy a vehicle with too many people inside can cause increased accidents.

-- Limos operating within California get regulated by the Public Utilities Commission, or PUC and the California Highway Patrol (CHP).
-Interstate transportation gets governed by the federal Department of Transportation or DOT.
+- Limos operating within California get regulated by the Public Utilities Commission or PUC.
+Also, the California Highway Patrol (CHP) enforces regulations.
+But all interstate transportation gets governed by the federal Department of Transportation or DOT.

-If you or a loved one has been injured due to a limousine crash, a specialized attorney is needed for the complexity of the case.
-This deals with California livery law dealing with vehicles carrying multiple passengers.
-Livery law applies to limos, as it did include the boarding and care of horses in the past.
+If you or a loved one has become injured due to a limousine crash, a specialized attorney becomes needed.
+Also, his is because of the complexity of the case.
+California livery law is a whole body of commercial rules and regulations.
+So it focuses on dealing with vehicles carrying multiple passengers.
+The livery laws apply to limos the same way it did with the boarding and care of horses in the past.
 Today, it deals with larger vehicles, including limos, buses, and boats.
 (Free Dictionary.)

 Relevant California limousine law: